ome/omero-documentation/omero/sysadmins/mapping-restricted-admins.rst

 see :doc:`/sysadmins/restricted-admins`.
 The OMERO.web user interface form for creation and editing of restricted administrators
-(see the :help:`creating Administrators with restricted privileges <introduction/docs/group-user-management.html>` section) collates the server-side privileges into fewer options and gives the options user-friendly names.
+(see the :help:`Web Interface: Managing Users <introduction/docs/group-user-management.html>` section) collates the server-side privileges into fewer options and gives the options user-friendly names.
 Here, the mapping of the OMERO.web options to the